tinegachris/course_zephyr_rtos_rpi_4b/docs/chapter_02_introduction_to_zephyr/lab.md

 west build -t rom_report
 ```

 The memory usage report is automatically generated every time you build your application.
 You can find this information in the build output, typically near the end.
 Look for a section that shows the memory usage for different regions like Flash and RAM.
+The `ram_report` and `rom_report` commands can be used to view only the memory report without running a full build.

 **Optimize for size:**